nerva-project/nerva-docs/docs/guides/cli.md

 There are other programs which are part of NERVA, but these are only used in specific circumstances.

-To get these programs, open the [NERVA downloads page](https://getnerva.org/#downloads) and download the latest CLI files for your operating system.
+To get these programs, open the [NERVA downloads page][nerva-downloads-link] and download the latest CLI files for your operating system.
 Optionally, you can also download the quicksync file - this will save you a lot of time.
 Then follow the instructions below for your specific operating system:

 #### Getting started: Windows
 **Tip for Windows users:** [Cmder](https://cmder.net/) is an alternative command prompt which improves the CLI experience.
 It is not required but is being used in the screenshots in this guide.